Higher-dimensional algebra: Higher-dimensional categories

 Supercategories were first introduced in 1970, and were subsequently developed for applications in theoretical physics (especially quantum field theory and topological quantum field theory) and mathematical biology or mathematical biophysics.

-Other pathways in higher-dimensional algebra involve: bicategories, homomorphisms of bicategories, variable categories (aka, indexed, or parametrized categories), topoi, effective descent, and enriched and internal categories.
+Other pathways in higher-dimensional algebra involve: bicategories, homomorphisms of bicategories, variable categories (also known as indexed or parametrized categories), topoi, effective descent, and enriched and internal categories.

 Double groupoids

 In higher-dimensional algebra (HDA), a double groupoid is a generalisation of a one-dimensional groupoid to two dimensions, and the latter groupoid can be considered as a special case of a category with all invertible arrows, or morphisms.

 Double groupoids are often used to capture information about geometrical objects such as higher-dimensional manifolds (or n-dimensional manifolds).
 In general, an n-dimensional manifold is a space that locally looks like an n-dimensional Euclidean space, but whose global structure may be non-Euclidean.

-Double groupoids were first introduced by Ronald Brown in 1976, in ref. and were further developed towards applications in nonabelian algebraic topology.
+Double groupoids were first introduced by Ronald Brown in Double groupoids and crossed modules (1976), and were further developed towards applications in nonabelian algebraic topology.
 A related, 'dual' concept is that of a double algebroid, and the more general concept of R-algebroid.